Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah.

-Maybe there's a difference between people made of doughnuts,
+Maybe there's a difference between people made of donuts, sentient beans made of donuts and then donuts the food.

 I think there's a difference.

-Can you hit out of your butt, Dave?
+Get you head out of your butt, Dave.

 his head becomes a donut.

-And he started nibbling on it a little bit.
+And he started nibbling on a little bit.

 That's right.

-Am I thinking of, hey, don't scratch up them heads on a different Halloween episode.
+Or am I thinking of, hey, don't scratch up them heads.

-So, her question, Jesse Just-Jess, is, hey guys, I've been re-watching the Mighty Boosh lately.
+So her question, Jesse Just Jess, is, hey guys, I've been re-watching the Mighty Bush lately.

 I know a few people have been re-watching the Mighty Boosh in quarantine.